senaite/senaite.core/bika/lims/tests/doctests/ARAnalysesFieldWithPartitions.rst

     >>> transaction.commit()

-If I set the same analyses to the partition, I don't get any result:
+If I set the same analyses to the partition, the `Mg` analysis is moved into the partition:

     >>> field.set(partition, [Cu, Fe, Au, Mg])
-    []

-but, the `Mg` analysis has been moved into the partition:

     >>> sample.objectValues("Analysis")
     []
     >>> partition.objectValues("Analysis")